 Liquidation.
 On a return of capital on winding up or otherwise (other than on conversion, redemption or purchase of ordinary shares), if the assets available for distribution amongst SunCar's shareholders shall be more than sufficient to repay the whole of the share capital at the commencement of the winding up, the surplus shall be distributed amongst SunCar's shareholders in proportion to the par value of the shares held by them at the commencement of the winding up, subject to a deduction from those shares in respect of which there are monies due, of all monies payable to SunCar for unpaid calls or otherwise.
-If SunCar's shareholders in proportion to the par value of the paid-up capital, the assets will be distributed so that the losses are borne by SunCar's shareholders in proportion to the par value of the shares or capital to a holder of ordinary share will be the same in any liquidation event.
+If SunCar's assets available for distribution are insufficient to repay all of the paid-up capital, the assets will be distributed so that the losses are borne by SunCar's shareholders in proportion to the par value of the shares held by them.
+Any distribution of assets or capital to a holder of ordinary share will be the same in any liquidation event.
 Any distribution of assets or capital to a holder of a SunCar Class A ordinary share and a holder of a SunCar Class B ordinary share will be the same in any liquidation event.